Reference Architecture: Citrix Virtual Apps and Desktops Standard for Azure

 Reference: Power Management.

 Secure virtual desktops significantly mitigate risks to a company by being within the protected network.
-Network-level isolation secures the Citrix Managed Desktops from external threats.
+Network-level isolation secures the CVAD Standard from external threats.
 Only outbound connectivity to the Internet is enabled by default in virtual machines.
 To access these machines Citrix Workspace app is the single entry point for end-users.
 The administrators can use the support and troubleshoot option for machines that are domain-joined.
 Citrix prepared images to have Windows Defender Antivirus enabled by default.
 The customer has the option to make their images more secure during the master image preparation by installing different antivirus software.
 There are other considering factors an administrator need to take into the account when considering security:

 Applying patches and antivirus software: During the master image creation, it is best practice to apply relevant patches.
 This process makes the environment safe from malicious users that exploit vulnerabilities left open when operating systems are not kept up-to-date